wheatstalk/cdk-unique-value-resource/README.md

 This project provides AWS CDK Constructs to increase ease of use in your CDK projects.
 You may install a shared version of the resource provider in a region by using the included CDK app.
 Or, you may embed and use the provider in your app without any sharing.

-Features:
+**Features:**

 - Create groups of unique values
-- Generate unique integers in a given range, with a given step
+- Generate unique integers in a given range
-- Generate UUIDs
+- Generate UUID1 and UUID4 values
-- Generate Unique word combinations
+- Generate unique word combinations (think `rustic-albatross` or `amazed-wallabies`)

 ## Getting Started